 Thimbleberries are found in cool climate areas from Alaska to California and east to the Great Lakes.
 These plants thrive in open areas and are often found in clearings, roadsides, and open forests in low to mid level elevations.

 The berries are full of seeds, and animals that eat the berries also spread the seeds away from the parent plant.
-Thimbleberries can spread with their huge root systems too.
+Thimbleberries can spread with their huge root systems.

 Natives bees love to eat the thimbleberry nectar hidden deep inside the flowers.
 Bears and birds also like the berries.

-Thimbleberries were harvested by many First Nations groups.
-They made tea by mixing the berries with other local berries.
-Some First Nations used the leaves to line their baskets and the bark was boiled and used to make soap.
+Thimbleberries are harvested and made tea by mixing the berries with other local berries.
+The leaves are used to line baskets and the bark can be boiled and used to make soap.

 COSEWIC: Not at Risk